janmichaellaranjo/janmichaellaranjo.github.io/_posts/2018-12-08-group-work-in-university.md

 The most crucial aspect are group works.
 If you don't know any group member, you have to pray that your partners are reliable.
 Reliability is the fundament of any kind of team or group work.
 When you have any study partner, you can at least count on him.
 You know his skill sets and what his work ethics are.
-When you haven't built any network and every time you get assigned to a group you have to pray that your partner is reliable.
+When you haven't built any network and you get assigned to a group, you have to pray that your partner is reliable.

 Often comes the time where you have several questions or problems that pop up successively.
 When you don't have a fellow, you have to post multiple times in student forums or send multiple emails.
 This process can be really annoying